checopdleon/C_strings_tutorial/README.md

 And now I can use it as if it were an array.
 Just remember to release the memory afterwards, with: <code>free (hello);</code>
 </p>

+<p><strong>malloc</strong> is used assign a set amount of memory for the arrays I'm crating.
+What <strong>malloc</strong> does is ask for the memory from the heap.
+If there is enough space the os gives me the amount of memory I asked for.

 <h2>To-Do's</h2><p>
 [] Read up on string literals and how they behave.